freezen/fe-auto-init/README.md

 Install: npm install react-auto-init -g

-For a pure react component, run in the right path: react-auto-init <your component name>
+For a pure react component, run in the right path: react-auto-init {your component name}

-For a redux component, run: react-auto-init <your component name> -x
+For a redux component, run: react-auto-init {your component name} -x

 npm link : https://www.npmjs.com/package/react-auto-init